 You should start by identifying the audience you want to reach and the social media apps that can help you.
 Then you need to think about what you want to post, where and how often.

 The amount of time you spend on each site will differ; the most important thing is to establish regular habits and make sure you are not letting time spent on social media drift.
 Social media activity needs to be planned, targeted and analysed just like any other marketing activity.

 You can maximise results by creating a strong identity on social media that reflects your brand values and supports your business vision.
 This starts with the social media profiles that represent you and your business.

 Make sure all of your team are speaking with one voice on social media to avoid rogue messages damaging your reputation.
 Create a social media policy for your business to ensure everyone knows what's expected of them.

-It's well worth using social media tools, such as Hootsuite, to schedule posts in advance and coordinate them across multiple social media sites.
+It's well worth using social media tools, such as Hootsuite and Planable, to schedule posts in advance and coordinate them across multiple social media sites.
 This will support your efforts to create powerful and consistent messages and it will also ensure you are being efficient with your time.

 Manage your reputation

 Protecting your reputation and managing customer service online is a vital part of your social media strategy.
 It's not just about sending the right messages yourself; you'll also need to monitor posts and mentions that could bring your business into disrepute.